+In the manuscript, we also provide post-operative ultrasound imaging which can be helpful during follow-up for monitoring the patient and to help him to restart sport practices.

 Introduction

 The peroneus longus (PL) and brevis (PB) arise from the posterolateral surface of the fibula and the fascia of their homonymous muscle.

-Peroneal tendons share a common synovial sheath and pass posterior to the fibular malleolus, inside the retro-malleolar groove: at this level, they are stabilized by the superior peroneal retinaculum (SPR).
-Usually, the peroneus brevis tendon is anteromedial to the peroneus longus.
+Peroneal tendons share a common synovial sheath and pass posteriorly to the fibular malleolus, inside the retro-malleolar groove: at this level, they are stabilized by the superior peroneal retinaculum (SPR).
+Usually, the peroneus brevis tendon locates antero-medially to the peroneus longus.

 On the lateral surface of the calcaneus the tendons run superficial to the calcaneofibular ligament (CFL) and lateral to the talo-calcanear ligaments[1].